Podcast from the Prairie

 Michael Johnson and Bob Sly of Perennial Films produce Podcast from the Prairie.
 Marcelo Radulovich of Titicacaman Studios provides all audio production services and original music.
 Perennial Films is also developing a documentary film on Jackson’s worldview and ideas tentatively titled Prairie Prophecy: The Restless and Relentless Mind of Wes Jackson.

 Funding for the podcast comes from TLI and The New Perennials Project (NPP), supported by the Rockefeller Family Fund.
 NPP’s goal is to change the way people think about large-scale food production and its ecological and social impacts.
 With a hub at Middlebury College in Vermont and directed by College Scholar in Residence Bill Vitek, professor emeritus of philosophy at Clarkson University, NPP builds on the work and ideas of Wes Jackson and The Land Institute.
 The project emerged from the ongoing work of Ecosphere Studies at TLI and continues to closely collaborate with Director of Ecosphere Studies Aubrey Streit Krug to emphasize experiential learning and engagement with a wide variety of partners.
-Vitek has been a friend and collaborator of Wes on writing and educational projects for two decades.
+Vitek has been a friend and collaborator of Wes on writing and educational projects for three decades.